 Yes.
 Virtual staging is legal in all U.S. states and Canadian provinces, provided you disclose that images have been digitally staged.
 Most MLS systems require a "virtually staged" label on any digitally altered photos.
 Check your local MLS rules for specific disclosure requirements.

-How much does virtual staging cost?
+How much does virtual staging cost in 2026?

 Can I use virtually staged photos in listing videos?